SourLemonJuice/i18nglish.c/README.md

 This is a transplant of [RimoChan/i7h](https://github.com/RimoChan/i7h), to support c language.\
 **Please** check the README of the original repository to get more details about `i18nglish`.

-It's just a English joke program, bug did you want to look at the code details?
+It's just an English joke program, but did you want to look at the code details?

 ## What's getting better